Wild Classroom Grant winners for the 2012 - 2013 school year:

 Completed applications must be received by 6 p.m., Friday, November 1, 2013.

 How will winning teachers be notified?

-Winning teachers will be notified by email by Friday, October 26, 2012.
-Winning teachers will also be posted on the Wild Classroom web site and St. Francis Wildlife Facebook page.
+Winning teachers will be notified by email by Friday, November 15, 2013.
+Winning teachers will also be posted on the Wild Classroom web site and the St. Francis Wildlife Facebook page.